 The clinical psychology internship is a one-year, full-time (12 months) program, conducted by the Section of Psychology in the Department of Psychiatry at Louisiana State University Health Sciences Center School of Medicine.
 Interns apply for and are accepted into one of three tracks they complete during the training year: Adult, Child/Adult, or Infant/Child.
-Each psychology intern has a half day a week available in which to gain additional training in a "subspecialty" area such as work with infants, trauma, school aged populations, or neuropsychology with HIV infected individuals.
+Each psychology intern has a half day a week available in which to gain additional training in a "subspecialty" area such as work with trauma, school based consultation, neuropsychology with HIV populations, bariatric evaluations and burn survivors.